-Pursuant to B&P 7364 & 7365 the curriculum for a skin and nail care course shall, at a minimum, include technical and practical instruction in the following areas: MINIMUM HOURS MINIMUM PROCEDURES Health and Safety: Including instruction on hazardous substances, chemical safety, safety data sheets, protection from hazardous chemicals, preventing chemical injuries, health and safety laws and regulations, and preventing communicable diseases.
+ESTILITIES OF A NAIL SOUNCE OF FINE.
+Pursuant to B&P 7364 & 7365 the curriculum for a skin and nail care course shall, at a minimum, include technical and practical instruction in the following areas: MINIMUM Hours MINIMUM PROCEDURES Health and Safety: Including instruction on hazardous substances, chemical safety, safety data sheets, protection from hazardous chemicals, preventing chemical injuries, health and safety laws and regulations, and preventing communicable diseases.
 100 Board Approved Health & Safety Course (B&P 7389(a)): Including instruction on hazardous substances, basic labor laws, and physical and sexual assault awareness.
 Disinfection and Sanitation: Including instruction on disinfection procedures to protect the health and safety of consumers as well as the technician and proper disinfection procedures for equipment used in establishments.
 100 Skin Care: Including instruction on chemical and manual facials and massaging, stimulating, exfoliating, cleansing, or beautifying the face, scalp, neck, or body by the use of hands, esthetic devices, cosmetic products, antiseptics, lotions, tonics, or creams that do not result in the ablation or destruction of the live tissue.
 350 140 Hair Removal and Lash and Brow Beautification: Including instruction on tinting and perming eyelashes and brows and applying eyelashes to any person and includes removing superfluous hair from the body of any person by use of depilatories, tweezers, sugaring, nonprescription chemicals, or waxing, or by the use of devices and appliances of any kind or description, except by the use of lasers or light waves, which are commonly known as rays.
+50 90

-50 90 Manicure and Pedicure: Including instruction on water and oil manicures, hand and arm massage, foot and ankle massage, nail analysis, and artificial nail services, including, but not limited to, acrylic, 150 280
+Manicure and Pedicure:

+Including instruction on water and oil manicures, hand and arm massage, foot and ankle 150 280 massage, nail analysis, and artificial nail services, including, but not limited to, acrylic, liquid, and powder brush-on dip, tips, wraps, and repairs.

-Includes, but is not limited to: Spa treatment studies, business, and communications skills, including professional ethics, salesmanship, decorum, record keeping and client service records; Review, practice and testing
+Includes, but is not limited to: Spa treatment studies, business, and communications skills, 250 80 including professional ethics, salesmanship, decorum, record keeping and client service records; Review, practice and testing